 Whatever the circumstances surrounding your injuries, a personal injury attorney can help you determine the cause of your accident and plan your next steps.
 You shouldn’t be left holding the bag financially, especially if you weren’t at fault for the accident and you’re facing excess medical bills and lost time from work.

-• Where Can I Find the Best Airport Accident Lawyers in Chicago?
+• Where Can I Find the Best Airport Accident Lawyers in Illinois?

 At Morgan & Morgan, we have a team of highly skilled lawyers familiar with all aspects of personal injury law.

-• How Long Do I Have to File a Personal Injury Case in Chicago?
+• How Long Do I Have to File a Personal Injury Case in Illinois?

-The statute of limitations for personal injury cases in Chicago is two years.
+The statute of limitations for personal injury cases in Illinois is two years.
 Personal injury victims, therefore, have up to two years to file a claim from the date of an accident.

 However, since it takes time to develop a case strategy and assemble the necessary documentation to file a claim, it’s best to speak with an attorney as soon as possible.
 That way, you can ensure we have an appropriate amount of time to work on your case.